yamadharma/blog/content/en/post/2021/2021-09-18-ceur-ws-conference-repository.md

 -   [ ] Is this WS located to the well-known conference?
 -   [ ] What about the PC?
 Are there different names and people with a good dblp footprint?
 -   [ ] Editors and author footprint also high?

+## <span class="section-num">4</span> Why a workshop might be rejected {#why-a-workshop-might-be-rejected}

+-   Virtually all papers are by PhD students of a single university.
+-   All PC members are from a single university.
+-   The PhD symposium has many submissions, all were accepted.
+-   The symposium was not affiliated to an international conference.